Pajawan

-Pajawan or Pajjun was the 5th Kachhwaha ruler of the Kingdom of Amber.
-He belonged to the Kachhwaha Rajput clan who had migrated to Rajputana in the 12th century.
+Pajawan (died 20 May 1094), also known as Pajjun was the 5th ruler of the Kingdom of Amber.
+He belonged to the Kachhwaha Rajput clan which had migrated to Rajputana in the early 12th century.
 He was married to Prithviraj Chauhan's cousin and was a prominent and trusted general of Prithviraj.
-Pajwan fought 64 important battles in his military career.
+Pajawan fought 64 important battles in his military career.

 Reign

 According to the Prithviraj Raso, Pajawan played a role in the battles at Hansi and Nagour, fighting alongside Prithviraj Chauhan, who subsequently appointed Pajawan the governor of Mahoba.

 He also helped Prithviraj in defeating Bhimdev, a Solanki king of Gujarat.